 The screen is about the same size as its predecessor's, with a high resolution and decent brightness.
 It's fully articulated, which is good for video work, and it has full touch navigation.

 The Canon R6 Mark II has fantastic autofocus.
 It essentially borrows its autofocus system from the pro-grade powerhouse that is the Canon EOS R3, and it supports face, eye, animal, and vehicle subject detection.
 There are plenty of different area modes and settings that let you fine-tune how the AF performs.
-All in all, the AF tracking feature is excellent.
+All in all, the AF tracking is excellent.
 It does an amazing job of detecting and keeping moving subjects in focus, even in busier settings or with more erratic movement.
 If you just want to point your camera at a subject and let the camera do its thing, you're likely to have a high keeper rate.

-With a new higher-res sensor, the Canon R6 Mark II is noticeably better at resolving fine detail than its predecessor and on par with other full-frame 24MP cameras.
+With a new higher-resolution sensor, the Canon R6 Mark II is noticeably better at resolving fine detail than its predecessor and on par with other full-frame 24MP cameras.
 That said, this is something that you'll mostly only notice when punching in or cropping heavily.

 Also worth mentioning: if you use an SDHC memory card, as opposed to an SDXC card, the camera will split your recording into multiple files of 4GB each.
 With SDXC cards, you'll get one long video file.

 Autofocus performs incredibly well in 4k video.
-It's smooth, sticky, and reliable, so you can rest assured your chosen subject will stay in focus, even if they move around the frame.
+It's smooth, sticky, and reliable, so you can rest assured that your chosen subject will stay in focus even if they move around the frame.
 There are also settings to help fine-tune its performance.
 For instance, you can set it to either stay with the initial target no matter what, or to change subjects if, say, your initial subject leaves the frame.

 There's also an 'AF for close-up demos' focus mode that's available when using the camera for livestreaming or as a webcam via USB.
 Similar to the 'Product Showcase' feature found on Sony vlogging cameras like the Sony ZV-E10, it quickly switches focus to an object held up close in the frame.
 You can see that in action here.